 Other things to consider: Can be made less effective by some medications like antibiotics, some herbal supplements, and things that coat the stomach.
 It’s best to let the pharmacist know what else you may be taking.

 2) The Patch

 How it’s used: Stick one patch on a fleshy part of the body like the upper arm, thigh, or abdomen for one week.
 Wear one patch per week for 3 weeks.
 No patch is used for the fourth week, which is when you’d typically get your period.
 At the end of the fourth week, you start a new patch.

-How it’s used: Injection given by a health provider every 84 days (12 weeks).
+How it’s used: The shot is given by a health provider every 84 days (12 weeks).
 The first shot is given when you are having your period.

-How it’s used: Insert the flexible ring into the vagina, it stays inside for three weeks.
+How it’s used: The NuvaRing is a flexible plastic ring that you insert into the vagina.
+It stays inside the body for three weeks.
 The ring is removed for the fourth week which is when you’d typically get your period.
 At the end of the fourth week insert a new ring.

 Other things to consider: Vaginal irritation, and discomfort or discharge is a possibility for some people.

 - Condoms block sex fluids and sperm which means they can be used for STI/HIV protection as well as pregnancy prevention.